-Install and Run Movavi Video Suite
+Step 1.
+Install and run Movavi Video Suite

 The first thing to be done is to convert your files to a more convenient format.
 Choose Convert video at the very beginning, as you can see on the screenshot above.
 A new window will appear.
 Now click the Add Media button, select Add DVD, and Open DVD.
 Next, choose the directory containing your VOB files.

-Once you’ve select all the files you need, go to the Video tab, choose an appropriate preset group (e.g. MP4 or AVI), and specify the preset which suits your needs best, for example, MP4 H.264 – Original Size.
-The information in the lower left corner will change according to your selection.
+Once you’ve selected all the files you need, go to the Video tab, choose an appropriate preset group (e.g., MP4 or AVI), and specify the preset which suits your needs best, for example, MP4 H.264 – Original Size.
+The information in the lower-left corner will change according to your selection.

-Click the Folder button to decide where to save the converted files.
+Click the Save to button to decide where to save the converted files.
 Now click Convert and wait for a short time (the processing time is shown at the very bottom of the window).
 It’s done!
 Close the converter window and return to the main Movavi Video Suite screen.

-The first is a trimmer which can be used to delete parts of the video which you don’t want to be keep.
+The next function is a trimmer which can be used to delete parts of the video which you don’t want to keep.
 There is a red marker next to your video on the Timeline.
 Move the marker to the edge of the segment you want to cut out and click the Split button.
 Do the same with all unwanted segments, then choose the parts you don’t want to keep, and hit Delete.

 Now if you watch your movie, you might see that sometimes scenes change too suddenly.
 To make your video flow better, use smooth fades.
 Go to the Transitions tab and drag the ones you like to the Timeline between segments.
 You can add the same transitions to all your clips or choose different ones.